-Following the separation, our board of directors will have an audit committee, a compensation committee, and a nominating and governance committee, each of which will have the composition and responsibilities described below and whose members will satisfy the applicable independence standards of the SEC and the transition periods provided under the rules and regulations of the Marketplace Rules.
+Following the separation, our Board of Directors will have four standing committees, an Audit Committee, a Compensation and Leadership Development Committee, a Corporate Governance Committee, and a Nuclear Oversight Committee, each of which will have the composition and responsibilities described below.
+The members of the Audit, Compensation and Leadership Development, and the Corporate Governance Committees will satisfy the applicable independence standards of the SEC and the transition periods provided under the rules and regulations of the Marketplace Rules.
 The charter of each such standing committee will be posted on our website in connection with the separation.
-Our board of directors may also establish from time to time any other committees that it deems necessary or desirable.
-The members of our committees may change subject to the discretion of our board of directors.
+Our Board may also establish any other committees that it deems necessary or desirable from time to time.
+Committee memberships may be changed subject to the discretion of our Board.